hackclub/hackclub/clubs/templates/greencastle_antrim_club_proposal.md

 # New Club Proposal

+_This is the new club proposal submitted by [@akaanksh](https://github.com/akaanksh) to start a Hack Club at Greencastle Antrim High School._

 ### Club Name:

 Hack Club (in this case, "hack" means solving problems cleverly with code, just like life-hacks)